rajnish17100042/Template1/README.md

-Templated created using HTML,CSS,JAVASCRIPT and BOOTSTRAP
+This template is  created using HTML,CSS,JAVASCRIPT and BOOTSTRAP